uts58/Retro-2D-Space-Shooter/includes/irrKlang/readme.txt

 5. License
 ==========================================================================

-irrKlang's source codes, documentation and binaries contained within the distributed archive are copyright © Nikolaus Gebhardt / Ambiera 2001-2018.
+irrKlang'star source codes, documentation and binaries contained within the distributed archive are copyright ï¿½ Nikolaus Gebhardt / Ambiera 2001-2018.

 The contents of the irrKlang distribution archive may not be redistributed, reproduced, modified, transmitted, broadcast, published or adapted in any